WrestleQuest: Development

 The team at Mega Cat Studios had long wanted to do an RPG, and many were wrestling fans.
 According to Manko, the team placed a large emphasis on developing the game's narrative.
 In WrestleQuest, characters have an action figure appearance, resembling toys.
 This design choice aims to evoke a sense of nostalgia, reminding players of their childhood playtime and the imaginative world of toys.
 The game features licenses with prominent professional wrestlers of different eras, with licenses from the Poffo family estate, the Rousimoff estate, Sgt Slaughter, Jeff Jarrett, Diamond Dallas Page, and the Hegstrand and Laurinaitis estates.

 WrestleQuest was announced on March 16, 2022, during the ID@Xbox Showcase.
 Initially set to be released on August 8, 2023, it was delayed to August 23 as the developer needed additional time to remedy an issue related to saving game progress.

 Reception

 The PC version of the game received "mixed or average" reviews, according to review aggregator website Metacritic.
+RPGFan praised the game's visuals and audio, while also finding the game's general concept fun.
+Game Informer found that "while the gameplay is competent, the difficulty often feels all over the place."